DHummel-Price/NASA_Story/README.md

 ## Project Origination and Acknowledgements

 This project originally was developed for the Data Vizualization course as part of the author's Master of Science in Data Science for Public Policy degree program at the McCourt School for Public Policy at Georgetown University.
+Special Thanks to the Planetary Society for providing the background domain knownledge that inspired this project.
 The project would not be possible without the guidance of Taylor Corbett (<link to Taylor's page here>) and the other students in the course: Jean Landry Binam Keyanfe, Lixue Chen, Chandler Dawson, Zachary Gozlan, Eric LaRose, Yining Li, Ziqi Niu, Madeline Pickens, Andrea Cristina Quevedo Acuna, George Schoeffel, Harsh Sharda, Neha Tiwari, and Lily Yue.
 (Links for anyone in the class who wants them?)